 - The result of a headshot in Gun.

-- In at least one version of Halo, there was an obtainable Skull called 'Grunt Birthday Party' that, when picked up, made it so that when you scored a headshot on a Grunt, the whole thing blew up.
+- In almost every Halo game, there is an obtainable Skull called "Grunt Birthday Party" that, when picked up, made it so that when you scored a headshot on a Grunt, its head blew up.
 Into clouds of confetti.
 While little children cheer.
-And the confetti actually causes, albeit small, damage to nearby enemies.
+And in Halo 3 the confetti actually causes, albeit small, damage to nearby enemies.

-- Fun fact: Those cheering children is from Viva Piñata.
+- Fun fact: Those cheering children are from Viva Piñata.

-- This is its effect in Halo 3.
-The skull also appears in Halo 2, where its effect is slightly different.
+- The original version of this Skull appeared in Halo 2, where its effect is slightly different.
 There is no confetti or children - the enemy just blows up exactly like a plasma grenade.
 Also, the effect works on any enemy with a head, not just Grunts.